cleichner/idlecarpentry/examples/README.txt

 from the 'Run' menu 'Create Trace'.
 This will generate a trace of the execution of your current code with any lines preceded with '#>' stripped out by the tracer and used to create the explanations/annotations seen in the right upper box when the trace is played back.
+Multiple consecutive annotations will be concatenated.
 Only code which is defined in the source file will be traced into (though any code which is imported can be executed).
 Currently reading from stdin isn't supported, but reading from files works fine.
 The trace will be saved in the same directory as the source file, with the same name and a '.json' extension.

 chaoslichen@gmail.com